Minimal model program for algebraically integrable foliations and generalized pairs: Introduction

-As explained in \cite{CS21, SS22}, F-dlt foliated triples play the same role as dlt pairs in the classical minimal model program, making it a natural class of singularities to study in the theory of foliations.
-Roughly speaking, Theorem \ref{thm: main mmp foliation} is an establishment of the minimal model program for algebraically integrable foliations with ``klt" singularities in any dimension.
-In fact, when $\Ff=T_X$ and $\lfloor B\rfloor=0$, Theorem \ref{thm: main mmp foliation} becomes the classical result of the existence of good minimal models of varieties of general type and the finite generation of the canonical ring \cite[Theorem 1.2]{BCHM10}.
-We remark that Theorem \ref{thm: main mmp foliation} does not hold in general without the polarization of the ample $\Rr$-divisor $A$ (cf. \cite[Example 5.4]{ACSS21}).
+As pointed out by \cite{CS21}, F-dlt foliated triples play the same role as dlt pairs in the classical MMP, making them a natural class of singularities to study in the theory of foliations.
+When $\Ff=T_X$ and $\lfloor B\rfloor=0$, Theorem \ref{thm: main mmp foliation} becomes the classical result of the existence of good minimal models of varieties of general type and the finite generation of the canonical ring \cite[Theorem 1.2]{BCHM10}.
+We remark that Theorem \ref{thm: main mmp foliation}(2) does not hold in general without the polarization of the ample$/U$ $\Rr$-divisor $A$ (cf. \cite[Example 5.4]{ACSS21}).

-In parallel, Theorem \ref{thm: main mmp gpair} is a full establishment of the minimal model program for generalized pairs, providing a complete answer to a fundamental question posed by Birkar and Zhang when they first introduced the concept of generalized pairs \cite[Before Lemma 4.4]{BZ16} (see \cite[6.1]{Bir21} and \cite[3.1, 3.3]{HL22} for other variations).
-Hacon suggested us that Theorem \ref{thm: main mmp gpair} might have essential implications on the cone theorem, contraction theorem, and the existence of flips for K\"ahler varieties in higher dimensions; see Scenario \ref{sce: kahler} for details.